23 Oct How to travel Malawi like a local!

 You can only get to know a country, it´s culture and traditions by meeting it´s locals.
 My 3 weeks Malawi road trip was the most amazing trip I have ever been on.
 “The Warm Heart of Africa” and it´s people have given me so much.
 With this post I am speaking out of experience and I want to encourage you to travel Malawi the way I did it.

-I am sharing my top 10 list of how to travel Malawi to get as much local experience as possible:
+I am sharing my top 10 tips of how to travel Malawi in order to get as much local experience as possible:

 1. Take local busses to get to your destination